Chanarin/apriori-recommendation-engine/README.md

 # What is ARERA?

 *    <b>ARERA</b> stands for <b>A</b>priori <b>R</b>ecommendation <b>E</b>ngine <b>R</b>ESTful <b>A</b>PI
-*    In simple words it is an apriori-algorithm-based recommendation engine API build with Laravel/Lumen & Redis
+*    In simple words it is an apriori-algorithm-based recommendation engine API build with Lumen the Laravel micro framework
-*    It implements an apriori-like algorithm in order to obtain association rules to make predictions or recommendations.
-Please note that this API is not an implementation of the apriori algorithm, it was just inspired by it
+*    It implements an apriori-like algorithm in order to obtain association rules to make recommendations.
+Please note that this API is not an implementation of the apriori algorithm itself, it was just inspired by it

 # Index